unexh/LearnCPP/STL/README.md

 ### Containers <-> Iterators <-> Algorithms
    #### There are 3 type of Containers
+        Container stores the objects they hold on heap.
         1. Sequence Containers (Array/Linked List)

                 * vector